byui-cse/cse450-course/source/module-05/index.md

 ## Module 05 - Overview

-This week you'll learn about Recurrent Neural Networks.
+This week you'll learn about Convolutional Neural Networks.

 !!! warning "Subject to Change"